SirDap/tripodvideoninja/_posts/2016-01-18-rewrapping-and-adding-timecode-to-mp4s.markdown

 ![]({% asset_path rewrap-original-frame-count.png %})
 ![]({% asset_path cineplay-rewrap-missing-frames.png %})

 The first setback is CinePlay changes the File Creation Date of the file (i.e. the one that's read from `GetFileInfo` from the Terminal) so the date in FCP X is changed from the original to the date of the rewrapping.
 Also note, though how the timecode duration *appears* longer in FCP X ...
-This i take is because the timecode track is NDF but the FR is 29.97, and/or some metadata is incorrect in CinePlay's rewrap.
+This I take is because the timecode track is NDF but the FR is 29.97, and/or some metadata is incorrect in CinePlay's rewrap.
 (In Compressor, the last frame's timecode is `01:28:23:21`.)

 ![]({% asset_path rewrap-editready-file-dates.png %})